Technology Guide to Working Remotely

 Google Docs, Sheets and Slides

-You can create new files using Google Docs, Sheets and Slides, which you can easily access through your Gmail account.
+You can create new documents, which you can easily access through your Gmail account.
 Anything created in Docs, Sheets or Slides is automatically saved as you’re working on it in real-time to Google Drive.
-Files created in Google Docs, Sheets and Slides are automatically saved to Google Drive.
+Files are also automatically saved as you work.

 Microsoft Word, Excel and Powerpoint